Become a registered periodontist in New Zealand and Australia

 Associate Professor Tawse-Smith’s research platform is based on clinical research in oral implantology, periodontology and dental education.
 He has been involved in the prospective evaluation of patients rehabilitated with oral implants.
 Selected peri-implant parameters have been measured to evaluate implant success, survival rates, health of peri-implant tissues and patient satisfaction.
 As a part of the University of Otago–International Medical University (IMU) BDS partnership agreement, he has evaluated the transition of IMU students into the University of Otago dental curriculum.

 Honorary Professor Patrick Schmidlin

-Professor Schmidlin is Head of the Division of Periodontology at the Univeristy of Zurich, and Honorary Professor at the University of Otago.
+Professor Schmidlin is Head of the Division of Periodontology at the University of Zurich, and Honorary Professor at the University of Otago.
 His clinical specialisations are periodontology, implant dentistry, and preventive and restorative dentistry.
-His research interests include anti-infective management of caries and periodontitis, prevention and non-/minimally invasive therapy of caries, non-surgival and regenerative periodontal therapy, peri-implantitis, and dentin hypersensitivity.
+His research interests include anti-infective management of caries and periodontitis, prevention and non-/minimally invasive therapy of caries, non-surgical and regenerative periodontal therapy, peri-implantitis, and dentine hypersensitivity.